cheng-alvin/jas/README.md

 > Since all the build scripts are written in bash, we only support building from POSIX-compliant systems such as Linux or Mac.

-#### Obtaining source code
 To obtain the Jas source files, run:
 ``` bash
 git clone https://github.com/cheng-alvin/jas/
 ```

 Now, you should have a folder named `jas` in your current directory, now you can just simply run `make` within that directory like so:
+(Some directories and folders can be missing, you must run `make clean` before you actually build the library.)

 ``` bash
 cd jas # Change into the cloned directory
 make clean # Clean directory and setup
 make # Build source code
 ```

-> Some directories and folders can be missing, you must run `make clean` before you actually build the library.

 Voila!
 Now you have a built copy of Jas in the `build` folder, just simply copy and link against the archive to start building your dream compiler or assembler frontend!